-NUMERIC KEYS:
+NUMERIC KEYS :

 These keys are used for numeric entry of target values and other numeric data.
 The '+/-' key operates just like on a calculator and is used to enter negative values.
 This key must be used after entering the positive value, to make it negative.
-The '000' key allows the entry of three consecutive zeroes.
+The '000' key allows the entry of 3 zeros.